temporalio/edu-102-typescript-code/exercises/durable-execution/README.md

    2. It should also include a name-value pair for the language code passed as input
 4. Save your changes

 ## Part B: Add Logging to the Activity Code

 1. Edit the `src/activities.ts` file.
 2. Add an import to the top of the file so you can access the logger: `import * as activty from @temporalio/activity` package.
-3. Define an Activity logger at the top of the Activity function.
+3. Define a new `context` variable at the top of the Activity function and assign it `activity.Context.current()` to get access to the logger.
-4. Insert a logging statement at the Info level just after this, so you'll know when the Activity is invoked.
+4. Insert a logging statement using `context.log` at the Info level just after this, so you'll know when the Activity is invoked.
    1. Include the term being translated and the language code as name-value pairs.
 4. Optionally, add log statements at the Error level anywhere that the Activity returns an error.
 5. Near the bottom of the function, use the Debug level to log the successful translation
 	1. Include the translated term as a name-value pair.
 6. Save your changes.

 ## Part C: Add a Timer to the Workflow
 You will now add a Timer between the two Activity calls in the Workflow Definition, which will make it easier to observe durable execution in the next section.